 More information on advertising liquor licence applications can be found here:

 DLGSCI grants liquor licences based on whether you are a 'fit and proper' person to hold a liquor licence, and if granting the licence will be in the public interest.
 Public objections are considered when deciding whether to grant the licence.

 Under section 73 of the Liquor Control Act 1988, the public may make an objection to the application.
-The objections process is designed so the general public, nearby businesses, police and council can have their say on liquor licence applications that may impact the local area and affect the lives of people living or working near the licensed premises.
+The objections process is designed so the general public, nearby businesses, police, health service providers, other concerned groups and councils can have their say on liquor licence applications that may impact the local area and affect the lives of people living or working near the licensed premises.

 For more information on public objections to liquor licences visit: